EventsUncle Phil

 DSC01151.JPG

-Correct me if I’m wrong, but I think this S14 may have been one of their rental drift cars.
+Correct me if I’m wrong, but I think this S14 may have been one of the Sekia Hills rental cars.

 DSC01153.JPG